Business Startup CostsUpdated March 2026

 LowNational avg: $462,500High

 The Bloomington metro tells a specific economic story.
 Craft beer, farmers markets, and an increasingly diverse food scene that doesn't require a second mortgage to enjoy.
 On the housing front, this is one of America's more affordable housing markets, where homeownership is within reach for most working families.
-For start a restaurant, the practical upshot is a more relaxed labor market where service providers compete on price as much as reputation.
+For start a restaurant, the practical upshot is a more relaxed labor market where businesses compete on price as much as reputation.
 That local reality is more useful than any national statistic.

 What Matters Most